What happens to the cord blood once it is collected?

 Yes.
 Both public and private cord blood banks may choose not to store the cord blood unit based on their acceptance criteria for cord blood quality.
-Public cord blood banks in the UK operate strict acceptance criteria, so that they can maximise the number of high quality cord blood units that can be banked.
 Acceptance criteria vary between private cord blood banks, but it is rare for a private cord blood bank to reject a cord blood unit if the family wishes to continue storage.
-Some banks will not store cord blood units if the mother’s blood tests positive for a disease such as HIV.
+Some banks will not store cord blood units if the mother’s blood tests positive for an infectious disease such as HIV.

 Where a privately-banked cord blood unit has been identified as not meeting a bank’s acceptance criteria, the reasons for this and any implications on the clinical usefulness of the cord blood should be discussed with the family.
-This will help the family to make an informed decision about continuing storage of the cord blood.
+This will help the family to make an informed decision about whether to store the cord blood.
 If a bank decides to discontinue storage based on their own policies, the family is normally entitled to a full or partial refund according to the terms of the storage agreement.

 In addition to storage for established transplant treatments, private cord blood banks market cord blood banking services for potential future uses, including clinical trials and stem cell therapies that have not yet been developed.
 Private cord blood banks should provide families with sound scientific and medical information to assist them in making informed choices about whether to store their cord blood for potential future uses yet to be investigated or proven.